 In May, during the election, you may have seen us at PyDataLDN.
-A few months later we announced funding from Omidyar and Open Society Foundations, to take our prototypes and to build them for release in October 2018.
+A few months later we announced funding from Omidyar and Open Society Foundations, to take our prototypes and to build them into fully fledged products.

 Watch this report from BBC Click to see a demonstration of speech-to-text factchecking on a smartphone and listen to our automated factchecking project lead Mevan Babakar talking about the tools' progress and potential.

 See Mevan talking about automated factchecking at TicTec, the civic technology conference.

 Our automated factchecking team is made up of: